myjiyane/myjiyane/README.md

 ## Hi there 👋 I'm Samkelo Jiyane.

 💬**About me** <br><br>
-I'm an **Automation Engineer** with a strong background in Python, API integration, and Azure Cloud.
+I'm an **Full Stack Engineer** with a strong background in Python, API integration, and Azure Cloud.
 I’m passionate about leveraging technology to streamline business processes, optimize workflows, and deliver
   efficient solutions.<br><br>

 👨‍💻 **What I Do** <br>